opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 1. Test your changes

-    Run the test suite to make sure that local tests passes, add unit tests for all the new code paths introduced by your change, nothing is broken by your change.
+    Run the test suite to make sure that local tests passes, add unit tests for all the new code paths introduced by your change, make sure nothing is broken by your change.
 See the [TESTING](TESTING.asciidoc) file for help running tests.
 100% Test UT coverage is required.

 2. Rebase your changes